nbicocchi/learn-microservices/modules/tools/slides/3 - Dependency Injection.md

 In contrast with traditional programming, in which our custom code makes calls to a library, IoC enables a framework to take control of the flow of a program and make calls to our custom code.
 To enable this, frameworks use abstractions with additional behavior built in. **If we want to add our own behavior, we need to extend the classes of the framework or plugin our own classes.**

-We can achieve Inversion of Control through various mechanisms such as: Strategy design pattern, Service Locator pattern, Factory pattern, and Dependency Injection (DI).
+We can achieve Inversion of Control through various mechanisms:
+* Strategy design pattern
+* Service Locator pattern
+* Factory pattern
+* Dependency Injection (DI)

 ## The Spring IoC Container
 The interface `org.springframework.context.ApplicationContext` represents the Spring IoC container which is **responsible for instantiating, configuring, and assembling beans**.
 It allows you to express the objects that compose your application and the rich interdependencies between such objects.